samcondon4/SPHEREx-lab-tools/docs/user_guide/data_output/standard.rst

         Metadata table after the procedure sequence.

 | Note the resulting structure of the tables.
 The *RecordGroup* increments from 0 to 1, since we appended to the existing
   tables.
+Also, since we ran this measurement all within the same procedure sequence, all of the new data falls with *RecordGroup = 1*.
   The *RecordGroupInd* scales from 0 to 4 since we took measurements at 5 separate heater voltages within the same procedure sequence.
-Finally, for every *RecordGroup* and *RecordGroupInd* pair, there are two values of *RecordRow* since we measured two seconds of data at every heater voltage.
+Finally, for every new *RecordGroup* and *RecordGroupInd* pair, there are two values of *RecordRow* since we measured two seconds of data at every heater voltage.